Whey vs Casein Protein: Which is Better for You?

 - You need a sustained supply of amino acids.

-Additional Tips for Choosing and Consuming
+Additional Tips for Selection and Intake

 - Individual needs: Your protein needs depend on your weight, activity level, goals (muscle mass, weight loss, maintenance), and overall diet.

 - Variety of brands: At SportZone.bg, you will find products from leading manufacturers such as Optimum Nutrition, Mutant, Venum, Leone 1947, PVL, 7Nutrition, and Nutrex.
-Browse our wide selection and find the ideal protein for you.
+Browse our wide assortment and find the ideal protein for you.

 Conclusion

 There is no single answer to the question of which protein is "better."
-The choice between whey and casein protein depends entirely on your individual goals, lifestyle, and timing of consumption.
+The choice between whey and casein protein depends entirely on your individual goals, lifestyle, and timing of intake.
 Whey protein is your best friend after a workout for rapid recovery, while casein provides the necessary protection against muscle breakdown during long periods without food.
-At SportZone.bg, we are ready to help you with expert advice and a wide selection of high-quality protein products to help you achieve your fitness goals.
+At SportZone.bg, we are ready to help you with expert advice and a wide selection of high-quality protein products that will help you achieve your fitness goals.